Your DoorDash driver? He's the company's co-founder – KION546

 Another new feature, introduced this week, arose from employee feedback in WeDash.
 The feature, Dash Along the Way, lets drivers specify where they want to start making deliveries and then assigns them orders that they can complete en route.

 Fang also experiences drivers’ other frustrations.
 The wrong address in the DoorDash app cost him time delivering orders from Bonchon, a Korean fried chicken chain.
 On the afternoon he drove with an AP video journalist, Fang only made $15.50 for 51 minutes of work.
-That’s a little lower than the $17.97 that San Francisco DoorDash drivers typically make in an hour, according to Indeed.
+DoorDash says that’s lower than the $34 per hour that California drivers make on average, including tips.

-It’s also vastly lower than what Fang pulls in as CEO.
-His annual compensation in 2022 totaled $2.79 million and Forbes pegged his net worth that same year at $1.1 billion, illustrating the widening salary gap between those at the top of a company and those at the bottom.
+It’s also vastly lower than what Fang pulls in as CTO.
+His annual compensation in 2022 totaled $2.79 million and Forbes pegged his net worth that same year at $1.1 billion, illustrating the gap between those at the top of a company and those at the bottom.

 DoorDash and others recently pushed back against a new rule introduced in New York City implementing a minimum pay rate for app-based food delivery workers that could nearly triple their average earnings in the coming years.
 DoorDash said it may pursue legal action.